Kathrin H. Kirsch

 Post-doctoral Training: The Rockefeller University, New York, NY

 My laboratory is working on delineating molecular mechanisms that are important for tumor initiation and progression, with a specific focus on the expanding family of cytoplasmic adapter proteins.
 We are investigating the participation of p130Cas family proteins in growth regulation in cancers of the mammary gland.
 We have developed a transgenic animal model expressing a dominant-interfering p130Cas to investigate the role(s) of this molecule in normal mammary development and in breast cancer in vivo induced by aberrant expression of ErbB and Src family tyrosine kinases.
 Recently we have identified another adapter that associates with the SH3 domain of p130Cas, named CD2AP/CMS.
 We have found that CD2AP associates with the ubiquitin ligase c-Cbl in response to growth factors stimulation, and with F-actin.
 Moreover, we showed that CD2AP forms heterotypic complexes with its family member CIN85, and that both molecules bundle F-actin in vitro.
 Our current work with CD2AP is focused on its roles in growth factor signaling, cell adhesion and migration, and in growth factor-mediated remodeling of the actin cytoskeleton.
 In a collaborative effort with Dr. Sonenshein and Dr. Trackman, we are working on elucidating the mechanism of action of lysyl oxidase (LOX) on inhibition of Ras-mediated transformation.
 We have demonstrated that the propeptide region of LOX attenuates Ras- and Her-2/neu-dependent breast cancers in vitro and in xenograft models.
 Studies are in the progress to elucidate the mechanism of this inhibition.
+We are also investigating the activation of cancer associated fibroblasts (CAF) and their role in breast cancer progression.
 Long-term goals are to determine the potential for use the propeptide or derivatives in treatment of patients with Her-2/neu or Ras-mediated breast disease.

 - Blimp1 activation by AP-1 in human lung cancer cells promotes a migratory phenotype and is inhibited by the lysyl oxidase propeptide.
 Yu Z, Sato S, Trackman PC, Kirsch KH, Sonenshein GE.
 PLoS One.
 2012;7(3):e33287.
 Epub 2012 Mar 15.